raghavagps/afpropred/README.md

 model               : This folder contains two pickled models

+swissprot           : This folder contains the swissprot database for generating PSSM profiles

 afpropred.py        : Main python program

 possum              : This folder contains the program POSSUM, that is used to calculate PSSM features